 This entity holds Matter specific information.
 Each object in this entity is a unique matter.
-The Line Items are aggregated up to the matter level in the DB view to get this information.
+The Line Items (Apoorv are you referring to invoice line items?) are aggregated up to the matter level in the DB view to get this information.

 Firm